Mjdgithuber/SystemProfiler/README.md

 ### R/W Configurations vs. Bandwidth
 ![](etc/blocksize_v_bandwidth.png)

+As we would expect, on average read speeds are much higher than write speeds for a HDD.
+I suspect that the cache on the RAID card makes the write results a little deceiving for the smaller writes given that writing to the cache will be much faster than writing to the disk itself.

 ## Intel Tests for Main Memory
 ### Memory Bandwidth for Different R/W Configurations
 ![](etc/intel_bandwidth_configs.png)